 Beneath the catchy or reflective melodies often heard during holiday galas are provocative, inspiring poems whose depth is often missed, even by the most passionate Christ-follower.

 As a result, we adapted the lyrics of 61 Christmas and Easter songs, converted them to dialogue, did the same related Scriptures and created two reader's theater presentations, "Carol Story" and "Carol Story: The Easter Edition."
 The scripts were written independently, a decade apart.
-There is Each "Story" is a powerful gospel reflection on its holiday season, and can be presented to supplement a planned program.
+Each "Story" is a powerful gospel reflection on its holiday season, and can be presented to supplement a planned program.
+Yet something stunning occurred when viewing them together.

 After a Christmas-season tour of the 10-minute Carol Story," conversations with our guest pianist, clergy and audience members, sparked conversations about a "sequel" for Easter with the same concept, and only a few of the same songs.
 There are four Christmas songs used in both.
 We also added scriptures as transitional dialogue, because of the nature of the Resurrection narrative.